Muhammad of Banjar: Coup d'etat

 Muhammad joined the pirates for only two to three years, but in a short time he had led a pirate fleet and soon became a threat to the Sultanate's forces.
 Even though Tamjidillah I had sent a number of expeditions to crush them, even working with the VOC, the pirates had become increasingly strong, so that they were able to ward off their expeditions.
 On August 1, 1759, Muhammad saw an opportunity to seize the throne from Tamjidillah I, and immediately commanded his pirate fleet to enter the Barito River, follow the Martapura River and besiege the capital Kayu Tangi.
 Tamjidillah I and the Sultanate family were surprised by this sudden siege, and ordered troops to confront the pirates, but the pirates easily crushed the opposing troops.
 A major battle occurred within the city on 2 August, but the Sultanate's forces were later defeated and Tamjidillah I declared his surrender.

 On August 3, Muhammad entered the city accompanied by his pirate fleet crew, while Sultan Tamjidillah I was waiting for them in his palace with the dignitaries and the Sultanate Family.
 Tamjidillah I agreed to step down from his position, under the pretext of avoiding bloodshed between the families, especially since Muhammad was his own son-in-law.
 The ceremony of the transfer of the throne was held calmly, marking the beginning of Sultan Muhammad's reign.

 Titles

 The title recorded in ancient Banjar texts during his reign is "Muhammad Aliuddin Aminullah".
 According to Yusni Antemas (1971:54), Sultan Muhammad had the title "Tahmidullah I", while Prince Nata had the title Sultan "Tahmidullah II".
 In the book Sabilal Muhtadin, Sultan Muhammad has the title "Tamhidullah".

-In early Dutch sources, Sultan Muhammad is also referred to as "Tamdjidillah II", possibly because he was the successor of Tamjidillah I, while his successor, Pangeran Nata was called "Tamjidillah III".
+In early Dutch sources, Sultan Muhammad is also referred to as "Tamdjidillah II", possibly because he was the successor of Tamjidillah I, while his successor, Prince Nata was called "Tamjidillah III".
 This naming is incorrect because neither Muhammad nor Prince Nata ever used the title "Tamjidillah" during their reign.